78 Free Places to Visit in Delhi in 2026

 Free Walking Tours of Delhi

+Delhi’s first free walking tour company opened in 2024.
 There are several South and Central Delhi tours to choose from.
 Although the tour is free, you should tip your leader if you’re happy with the tour.

 Is Delhi Cheap to Visit?

-Yes, it is!
-Delhi is the capital of India and while it has plenty of luxury hotels and restaurants, it is very easy to explore Delhi on a budget.
-Delhi has some great budget accommodation, and there are plenty of inexpensive places to eat well.
-It’s also cheap and easy to get around with Delhi’s excellent metro system.
+There is some great budget accommodation, plenty of inexpensive places to eat and transportation is cheap.
 And as you see from this list, there are many free places to visit in Delhi.